|1. The First Maritime Traders|

 The Phoenician alphabet was mostly consonantal .
 They had a trade monopoly, shipping goods from one location to another in the Mediteranean Sea.
 (Other races did not have the navigation skills then.)

-Phoenicians/Cretans made great contributions to human civilization: (i) Phoenicians invented the alphabet, (ii) Cretans invented plumbing, which is essential to modern houses, and (iii) created an architectural style with columns.
+Phoenicians/Cretans made great contributions to human civilization: (i) Phoenicians invented the alphabet, (ii) Cretans invented plumbing, which is essential to comfort in modern houses, and (iii) created an architectural style with columns.

 |Life in the Knossos Palace||